s-r3/joywawiranjeu/README.md

-# [Project 1:Data cleaning of Patient health records Recorsds project]{https://s-r3.github.io/joywawiranjeu/}
+# [Project 1:Data cleaning of Patient health records Recorsds project]
 ##Data Cleaning With Excel

 This is a project i did as a begginner in data analysis